A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: Introduction

-Our main results can be stated non-technically as follows: \begin{itemize} \item For the nonzero background case ($c\not \equiv 0$), we show that the EP system admits a global-in-time smooth solution if and only if the initial data is smooth, lying in a subcritical region, $\Theta_N$.
-Theorem \ref{ctcn} contains such critical threshold result.
-The explicit definition of $\Theta_N$ is stated after the result. \item For the zero background case ($c=0$), we show that the EP system admits a global-in-time smooth solution if and only if the initial data is smooth, and lying in certain subcritical region, $\Sigma_N$.
+Our main results can be stated in non-technical terms as follows: \begin{itemize} \item For the nonzero background case ($c\neq 0$), we show that the EP system, \eqref{mainsys} with $N=4$ and a periodicity assumption admits a global-in-time smooth solution if and only if the initial data is smooth and lies within a subcritical region, denoted by $\Theta_4$.
+The precise critical threshold result is presented in Theorem \ref{ctcn}, with the explicit definition of $\Theta_4$ provided after the result. \item For the zero background case ($c=0$), we show that the EP system \eqref{mainsys} admits a global-in-time smooth solution if and only if the initial data is smooth and lies within certain subcritical region, $\Sigma_N$.
 Theorem \ref{c0ctcn} contains the precise thresholds for dimensions greater than or equal to three.
 Theorem \ref{c0ctc2} contains the threshold results in dimension two.
-The explicit definition of $\Sigma_N$ is stated after each of the results. \end{itemize} We discover a completely novel nonlinear quantity that helps to analyze the system.
-At $t=0$, this is given by
+The explicit definition of $\Sigma_N$ is stated after each of the results. \end{itemize} We identify a completely novel nonlinear quantity that proves crucial analyzing the system.
+At $t=0$, it is defined as

-In fact, such quantity is very crucial in analyzing and simplifying the representation of subcritical/supercritical regions.
-The full motivation and usage of this quantity will be thoroughly discussed in the Sections to come.
-It is found that a simpler breakdown condition can be obtained using this expression, the corresponding result for dimensions greater than or equal to three is provided in Theorem \ref{c0ftbn}.
+This quantity plays a central role in simplifying the characterization of the subcritical and supercritical regions.
+Its full motivation and applications will be discussed in detail in the following sections.
+Remarkably, using $A_0(r)$, we can derive a more concise breakdown condition, and the corresponding result for dimensions $N\geq 3$ is stated in Theorem \ref{c0ftbn}.